MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/featured-stats-and-leaderboards.md

 | Xbox Live Creators Program | There is no requirement to designate any stats as Featured Stats | 20 |
 | ID@Xbox and Microsoft Partners | You must designate at least 3 Featured Stats | 20 |

 ## Next steps

-Next you'll need to update the stats from your code.
-See [Updating Stats](../../leaderboards-and-stats-2017/player-stats-updating.md) for more details.
+Next, update the stats from your code; see [Updating Stats](../../leaderboards-and-stats-2017/player-stats-updating.md).